canonical/cloud-init/doc/rtd/topics/debugging.rst

 Manual SRU verification procedure
 ---------------------------------
-Below are steps that can manually test cloud-init **-proposed** version
+Below are steps that can manually test a pre-release version of cloud-init from **-proposed**

 1. Launch a VM on your favorite platform, providing the cloud-config user-data and replacing `<YOUR_LAUNCHPAD_USERNAME>` with your username: